By: Chris Skaggs | @chrislskaggs

 When you really delve into employee engagement, you find that satisfaction and happiness are certainly an essential piece of employee engagement; but alone, they’re not enough.

-At my company, we send out bi-weekly pulse surveys to gain regular feedback from our employees.
+At my company, we send out pulse surveys every few weeks to gain regular feedback from our employees.
 These are short and simple, one-question assessments to get a “pulse” of the organization in real time.
 Annual surveys are a great tool, but shorter and more frequent feedback allows companies to measure the impact of actions like major changes and program implementations long before annual survey time.

-By implementing bi-weekly surveys, we’ve also noticed how it’s allowed all our employees to communicate openly.
+By implementing these pulse surveys, we’ve also noticed how it’s allowed all our employees to communicate openly.
 Open-door policies are one thing, but when an employee has something critical to say, these policies don’t typically work like they’re expected to.

-100% anonymity and the ability to digitally provide suggestions, comments and criticisms at any time is incredibly valuable when soliciting feedback.
-Many times when I respond to anonymous feedback, I receive simple responses thanking us for allowing employees this communication channel.
+The ability to digitally provide suggestions, comments and criticisms at any time is incredibly valuable when soliciting feedback.
+Many times when I respond to comments, I receive simple responses thanking us for allowing employees this communication channel.
 Everyone likes to vent, and sometimes that’s all an employee needs to do move forward.

 However, the statistics don’t lie – many employees are not engaged.
 I also firmly believe that employee engagement is a two-way street.
 Employers (managers included) should be engaging with their employees to build meaningful relationships, but employees should also take some initiative of their career and become a more engaged employee.